bloody-russian-culture/bloody-russian-culture.github.io/literature/dostoyevsky.md

 > </details>

 ## Polonophobia
+- ##### Was angry at the preacher for providing shelter to Polish refugee girls instead of Russians.
 > — [...]
 Recently Pashkov, that famous preacher, took into his home [...] two Poles released from the fortress.
 > [...] there are many Russians [...], and he [took] Poles! [—]
 > Dostoevsky had reached such an irritation that it was impossible to argue with him [...]